Jacket Sports Network

-This year’s Greer High Athletic Ring of Honor inductee is the great Nelson Welch from the Class of 1990, and he will be enshrined Friday night at halftime of the first playoff game against Travelers Rest.
+This year’s Greer High Athletic Ring of Honor inductee is the great Arthur Craig from the Class of 1964, and he will be enshrined Friday night at halftime of the first playoff game against Daniel

 The Greer High School Athletic Ring of Honor is the highest honor an athlete or coach can receive.
-Established in 2003 the Ring has only 14 members that spans nearly 100 years of Greer High Athletics.
+Established in 2003 the Ring has only 15 members that spans nearly 100 years of Greer High Athletics.
 They inaugural class was Murray Hall, Jim Cox, Steve Greer, Steve Brown, and Phil Clark.
-They were followed by Steve Woodward, Luther Glenn, June Pruitt, Butch Miller, Jim Few, Stuart Holcombe, Steve Gibbs, Ralph Voyles, and Steve Satterfield.
+They were followed by Steve Woodward, Luther Glenn, June Pruitt, Butch Miller, Jim Few, Stuart Holcombe, Steve Gibbs, Ralph Voyles, Steve Satterfield, and Nelson Welch.

 Only one former Yellow Jacket standout will be inducted every 1-3 years into the Ring.
 The best of the best will be selected by a committee and approved by the Principal.
-This is the "highest honor a Greer High athlete or coach can achieve", says the guidelines for the award to be given at halftime of the last regular season home game if there is to be an induction.
+This is the "highest honor a Greer High athlete or coach can achieve", says the guidelines for the award to be given at halftime of the one of the last home games if there is to be an induction.